GDPR, Law Firms and Document Storage

 Working with a variety of clients with complex security and confidentiality needs, Microform offers some of the highest levels of security within their premises.
 Sites are protected by state-of-the-art security which is monitored by an external security company; we can offer cages to further add additional layers of security and only permitted staff are allowed to access certain areas.

 Once documents are digitised, they are encrypted throughout the upload transfer process using a TLS (Transport Layered Security) protocol and stored securely on our servers, which are accredited with ISEO 27001 and are protected further by next-generation Sophos Security, providing a gateway protection service and intrusion prevention system.

 We then deliver your digitised documents in PDF format which can utilise PDF/a and additional encryption, such as password protection.
-We can either deliver these via the TLS protocol or via secured of encrypted USBs or hard-drives dependent upon requirements
+We can either deliver these via the TLS protocol or via secured encrypted USBs or hard drives dependent upon the requirements.

 Destruction of Paper Based Documentation